 Bywaters is fully compliant with all relevant legislation, and we always ensure our clients are well informed of any legal responsibilities related to their waste management services.

-Sustainable waste management has many environmental and economic benefits, and there are a number of waste types governed by specific legislation.
+There are many environmental and economic benefits to sustainable waste management, and there are a number of waste types governed by specific legislation.
 This means there is a legal requirement to store, transport, and treat these waste streams in particular ways.
-These laws aim to minimise the environmental impact of waste management, reduce health and safety risk factors, and ensure that the waste hierarchy is taken into account at all stages of processing waste.
+These laws aim to minimise the environmental impact of waste management services, reduce health and safety risk factors, and ensure that the waste hierarchy is taken into account at all stages of processing waste.

 The Waste Batteries and Accumulators Regulations 2009 is the transposition of the EU Batteries Directive (the only piece of EU legislation entirely dedicated to batteries) into UK law.